gerstoft/SBL/README.md

 Yongsung Park, Santosh Nannuru, Kai Gemba and Peter Gerstoft

 # Examples
-Multi frequency DOA matlab (Kai)
+Multi-frequency DOA matlab (Kai)

-Multi frequency DOA Phyton (peter based on Kai's example)
+Multi-frequency DOA Phyton (Peter based on Kai's example)

 Pyroomacoustics and SBL (Peter).
-The Pyrrom has not been used since summer 2020.
+The Python version has not been used since summer 2020.
 The file Y_test_beta.mat can be downloaded here: http://noiselab.ucsd.edu/Zipfiles/Y_test_beta.mat